Locally Compact Quantum Groups. A von Neumann Algebra Approach: A collection of formulas

-We see that $(P^{it})$ is, in some sense, a self-dual group of unitaries.
-One can write $\hat P= P$ when $\hat P$ would be defined for the dual as $P$ is defined for the original pair $(M,\Delta)$.
-So, this one-parameter group of unitaries implements the scaling group both on $M$ and on $\hat M$.
-In combination with the formula $(S \ot \iota)W=W^*$, it will give that $W$ is a manageable multiplicative unitary (in the sense of [W2]).
+We see that $(P^{it})$ is, in some sense, a~self-dual group of unitaries.
+One can write $\widehat P= P$ when $\widehat P$ would be def\/ined for the dual as~$P$ is def\/ined for the original pair $(M,\Delta)$.
+So, this one-parameter group of unitaries implements the scaling group both on~$M$ and on $\widehat M$.
+In combination with the formula $(S \otimes \iota)W=W^*$, it will give that~$W$ is a~manageable multiplicative unitary (in the sense of~\cite{W2}).
 As we have already mentioned however, we will not use this property as such.